Pakistan's Hazaras fear for their lives in besieged 'ghettos'

 "The Hazaras are experiencing mental torture," he added, complaining the community has been effectively "cut off from the rest of the city" and "confined" to such areas.

-The Shiite community's presence is particularly strong in Quetta - the uneasy capital of impoverished Balochistan province where sectarian violence, suicide bombings, and banditry are common.
+The Shia community's presence is particularly strong in Quetta - the uneasy capital of impoverished Balochistan province where sectarian violence, suicide bombings, and banditry are common.

 Hazaras are technically free to roam around Quetta at their will, but few do, fearing attacks.